apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-client.md

 ### 1 Overview Of Hugegraph

 HugeGraph-Client sends HTTP request to HugeGraph-Server to obtain and parse the execution result of Server.
-Currently only the Java version is provided.
-You can use HugeGraph-Client to write Java code to operate HugeGraph, such as adding, deleting, modifying, and querying metadata and graph data, or executing gremlin statements.
+Currently only the HugeGraph-Client for Java is provided.
+You can use HugeGraph-Client to write Java code to operate HugeGraph, such as adding, deleting, modifying, and querying schema and graph data, or executing gremlin statements.

 ### 2 What You Need

-- jdk1.8
+- JDK1.8
-- maven-3.3.9
+- Maven-3.3.9

 ### 3 How To Use

 The basic steps to use HugeGraph-Client are as follows:

-- Build a new maven project by IDEA or eclipse
+- Build a new Maven project by IDEA or Eclipse
 - Add HugeGraph-Client dependency in pom file;
 - Create a object to invoke the interface of HugeGraph-Client